aridjayarecipes/cutesrecipes.web.app/content/post/2418-step-by-step-guide-to-make-any-night-of-the-week-banana-pudding-ll.md

 1. Get 2 bananas

 Around our house, banana pudding rarely lasts the day!
 Otherwise the bananas can get a little funky.
-Banana pudding is a classic Southern dessert, well-loved for its creamy texture and comforting They'll break down over time in the pudding, so you want to pick the freshest, most ready-to-eat.
-This Southern-style vegan banana pudding layers sweet vanilla pudding with fresh banana, wafer biscuits, and dairy-free whipped If you love banana cream pie, you'll also fall in love with this dessert!
+Banana pudding is a classic Southern dessert, well-loved for its creamy texture and comforting They&#39;ll break down over time in the pudding, so you want to pick the freshest, most ready-to-eat.
+This Southern-style vegan banana pudding layers sweet vanilla pudding with fresh banana, wafer biscuits, and dairy-free whipped If you love banana cream pie, you&#39;ll also fall in love with this dessert!

 <!--inarticleads2-->